Kyle Finn: Hereford

 On 7 January 2019, his move to Hereford was made permanent, with Coventry City retaining a sell-on fee.

 Stourbridge (loan)

 He was loaned to Southern League Premier Division Central side Stourbridge on 8 August 2019.

 Kyle made his debut for Stourbridge on 10 August 2019 in a Southern League Premier Division Central fixture away at Hitchin Town, Finn scored what proved to be the winning goal in a 2–1 victory.

 Rushall Olympic (loan)

 On 11 October 2019, Finn made the loan switch to fellow Southern League Premier Division Central side Rushall Olympic.

 Halesowen Town

-Finn joined Northern Premier League Division One Midlands side Halesowen Town on 8 June 2021, he stated that he decided to drop down two divisions due to increased work commitments.
+Finn joined Northern Premier League Division One Midlands side Halesowen Town on 8 June 2021, he stated that he decided to drop two divisions due to increased work commitments.

 Kyle made his debut for Halesowen Town on 14 August 2021 in a Northern Premier League Division One Midlands fixture away at Cambridge City, and proved to be the matchwinner scoring the winning goal in a 2–1 victory.